Juan (‘Juanito’) Olivares Sánchez was born in Ajijic on 12 July 1944 and died there at the age of 77 on 28 May 2022.

 - Lyn Adams.
 2007.
 “The gallery and art of Bruno Mariscal.”
 MexConnect.com

 - Sofía Medeles.
 2022.
 “Remembering Juan “Juanito” Olivares, prolific photographer of Ajijic.”
 Semanario Laguna, 15 de junio de 2022.

 - The Van Nuys News: 26 Jun 1970, 17.

 Comments, corrections or additional material related to any of the writers and artists featured in our series of mini-bios are welcomed.
-Please email us or use the comments feature at the bottom of individual posts.
+Please use the comments feature at the bottom of individual posts, or email us.